jvanverth/essentialmath/src/Examples/Ch11-RandomNumbers/Random-02-Perlin/Readme.txt

-In this demo we show different Perlin noise shaders: a sky and marble texture.
+In this demo we show different noise shaders: a sky and marble texture.
 Both are created in the fragment shader, by passing the local position in and generating a noise value which is used to blend two colors.

-Note that these are quite slow; it would probably be better to do a lookup via a texture map rather than use the noise function.

-Also, due to time constraints, only OpenGL is currently supported.
-D3D requires a special kind of shader and texture creation for noise() support -- look on the website for updates.
+The noise function used is not classic Perlin noise, but simplex noise as it is faster and more symmetric.
+The implementation is by Ian McEwan of Ashima Arts.
+See https://github.com/ashima/webgl-noise for more details.

 Controls
 --------